RedhawkSDR/redhawksdr.github.io/content/manual/appendices/fei.md

 The RX_SCANNER_CHANNELIZER tuner is an RX_DIGITIZER that also has a scanning capability (usually a built-in hardware capability).

 RX_SCANNER_CHANNELIZER can follow a scan plan.
-This plan can be a list of discrete frequencies to dwell on, or it can be a regular pattern that is followed.
+This plan may be a list of discrete frequencies to dwell on or a regular pattern that is followed.

-The transition between frequencies can be controlled by time or number of samples generated.
+The transition between frequencies is controlled by time or number of samples generated.

 {{% notice note %}}
 The primary RX_SCANNER_CHANNELIZER allocation does not stand on its own.
-A FRONTEND::scanner_allocation allocation must be accompanied by a FRONTEND::tuner_allocation accompanied on the same allocateCapacity call.
+The `allocateCapacity()` call requires both a `FRONTEND::scanner_allocation` and a `FRONTEND::tuner_allocation` allocation.
 {{% /notice %}}

 ### TX Tuner